HirakSubhraSarkar/Cryptocurrency-Address-Classification/README.md

 # Cryptocurrency Address Classification

-Objective: The objective of this internship assignment is to develop a machine learning model that can accurately classify cryptocurrency addresses into different types, such as BTC (Bitcoin), ETH (Ethereum), TRX (Tron).
+Objective: The objective of this project is to develop a machine learning model that can accurately classify cryptocurrency addresses into different types, such as BTC (Bitcoin), ETH (Ethereum), TRX (Tron).